How Much Do Tattoos Cost in 2020? Tattoo Prices 101

 You spent months or even years dreaming up the perfect artwork for your new tattoo.
-You’ve got the colors picked out, you know exactly where you want it, etc. Then the, “how much is this going to cost me” question pops in your head.
+You’ve got the size picked out, you know exactly where you want it, and what style of body art you want the design expressed in.

 It’s a tough question to answer too.
-There are so many factors that go into that final price tag.
+There are many factors that go into that final price tag for a tattoo, including:

 Negotiating on price

-In reverse, if you do care, the difference between $150 and $175 an hour, shouldn’t worry you that much.
+When you really care about the finished product and how it will look deep into the future the difference between $150 and $175 an hour shouldn’t worry you that much.
 Remember, it is $25 here and you’re getting artwork on your body that’s going to last a lifetime!

-Lastly, I want to mention there are numerous studies that prove a higher financial gain does not always equate to better work performance.
-For some people, the opportunity to ink a certain piece of artwork can incredibly more motivating.
+There are numerous studies that prove a higher financial gain does not always equate to better work performance.
+For some people, the opportunity to ink a certain piece of artwork can be incredibly more motivating.
 Just something to remember… Ultimately it comes down to honesty, trust your artist.

 A better way to negotiate